Wild Man Fischer

-Lawrence Wayne "Wild Man" Fischer (November 6, 1944 – June 16, 2011) was an American street performer known for offering erratic, a cappella performances of "new kinds of songs" for a dime on the beaches and the Sunset Strip in West Hollywood.
+Lawrence Wayne "Wild Man" Fischer (November 6, 1944 – June 16, 2011) was an American street performer known for offering erratic, a cappella performances of "new kinds of songs" for a dime on the beaches of Los Angeles County and the Sunset Strip in West Hollywood.
 Most of his life was spent homeless or institutionalized, and he later became regarded as "the godfather of outsider music".

 Born in Los Angeles, Fischer was repeatedly sent to mental institutions as a teenager, where he was diagnosed with paranoid schizophrenia and bipolar disorder.
 In 1968, he recorded a double album, An Evening with Wild Man Fischer, that was produced by Frank Zappa for the Bizarre label.
-At one point, Fischer was the opening act for the Byrds, Iron Butterfly, Solomon Burke, and Bo Diddley.
+At one stage in his career, Fischer was the opening act for the Byrds, Iron Butterfly, Solomon Burke, and Bo Diddley.
 His relationship with Zappa came to an abrupt end after Fischer threw a bottle that nearly hit Zappa's daughter Moon.

 In 1975, Fischer helped jumpstart Rhino Records with the novelty single "Go to Rhino Records".
 The label put out a trilogy of albums that ultimately became his last: Wildmania (1977), Pronounced Normal (1981), and Nothing Scary (1983); the latter two were produced by the comedy music duo Barnes & Barnes.
 A documentary about Fischer's life, Derailroaded: Inside the Mind of Wild Man Fischer, premiered at the South by Southwest festival in 2005.

 Biography

 Early life

 Larry Fischer was born on November 6, 1944, in Los Angeles, California.
-From an early age, he experienced major mood swings typical of bipolar disorder, and developed a habit of singing Paul Anka songs at the top of his voice, which he called having "the pep".
+From an early age, he experienced major mood swings typical of bipolar disorder.
 When his mood worsened, he experienced auditory hallucinations and acted violently toward his family.
 He attended Fairfax High School but was expelled in 1962 for singing in class.
 In 1963, he was committed to Camarillo State Hospital for threatening his mother with a knife, and he was diagnosed with paranoid schizophrenia and manic depression.
 Released one year later, he appeared at numerous talent shows and was discovered by R&B singer Solomon Burke, who gave him the nickname "Wild Man" and brought him along on a tour.
 Fischer was still living at home at this time, and in 1965, was once again institutionalized for his behavior.
 According to Fischer, the hospital stays only exacerbated his condition.